cisco/cisco-network-puppet-module/README.md

 The VPN Route Distinguisher (RD).
 The RD is combined with the IPv4 or IPv6 prefix learned by the PE router to create a globally unique address.
 Valid values are a String in one of the route-distinguisher formats (ASN2:NN, ASN4:NN, or IPV4:NN); the keyword 'auto', or the keyword 'default'.

-##### `route target both`
+##### `route_target_both`

-Enables/Disables the route-target 'auto' setting for both import and export target communities.
-Valid values are an Array or space-separated String of extended communities, or the keyword 'default'."
+Enables/Disables route-target settings for both import and export target communities using a single property.
+Valid values are an Array or space-separated String of extended communities, or the keywords 'auto' or 'default'."

+*Caveat*: The `route_target_both` property is discouraged due to the inconsistent behavior of the property across Nexus platforms and image versions.
+The 'both' keyword has a transformative behavior on some platforms/versions in which it creates two cli configurations: one for import targets, a second for export targets, while the 'both' command itself may not appear at all.
+When the 'both' keyword does not appear in the configuration it causes an idempotency problem for puppet.
+For this reason it is recommended to use explicit 'route_target_export' and 'route_target_import' properties instead of `route_target_both`.

 ##### `route_target_import`

 Sets the route-target 'import' extended communities.
-Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.
+Valid values are an Array or space-separated String of extended communities, or the keywords 'auto' or 'default'.

 route_target Examples: